nasa/astrobee/INSTALL.md

 ## Quick Start using the Astrobee docker image

+*The following has been tested on Ubuntu systems using X11 (the default).
+Please see [these ROS pages](http://wiki.ros.org/docker/Tutorials#Tooling_with_Docker) for more resources.*

 If you just want to try out the astrobee simulator, you can use one of the docker images in the [Github Container Registry](https://github.com/nasa/astrobee/pkgs/container/astrobee).

 Make sure you have docker installed in your ubuntu system following the [installation instructions](https://docs.docker.com/engine/install/ubuntu/) and [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

-For some systems (with discrete graphics cards), you may need to install additional software.
-For Nvidia graphics cards, [see here](https://github.com/NVIDIA/nvidia-docker).
+For some systems (with discrete graphics cards), you may need to install [additional software](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration).

 ``` bash
 git clone https://github.com/nasa/astrobee.git